MaharaProject/mahara/docker/README.md

 with Docker, you may wish to check your internal documentation first, as there may be some special instructions for you to follow instead.

-To install and configure Docker on a recent Ubuntu desktop:
+To install and configure Docker on a recent Ubuntu desktop (Ubuntu 18.04 Bionic or later):

 ```
   sudo apt install docker.io